A Spotlight On Fast Fashion

 How does the company treat people?

 This area examines the company’s structure and leadership.
 How are top management and board members held accountable?
 It looks at ethics and stakeholder rights.
-Things like fair compensation, diverse leadership, and transparency help a company score well.
+Things like fair compensation, diverse leadership, and transparency

 ESG scores are not something you calculate yourself.
 Third-party ESG rating agencies – including MSCI ESG Research, Sustainalytics, and Moody’s – oversee the ESG scoring process.
 Each agency uses its own complex algorithms and methodologies to evaluate companies, making the process more objective and less susceptible to bias.